marcass/api/README.md

 Deploy images via docker compose and have a persistent kong data store (back this up)
 * Seperate network to data store for sensors
+* allow kong to access network for api's and datastore, as well as kong-net for it's own stuff

 ### Sensor datastore